• Skip to primary navigation

 NOTE: If you have a deep fryer and prefer to use that, go for it!

-Step 8: Allow the gluten free donut holes to cool and then roll them in powdered sugar or another topping.
+Step 8: Allow the gluten free donut holes to cool, and then roll them in powdered sugar or another topping.

 A large bowl filled with powdered sugar.
 Donut holes are in the sugar.

 These fried donut holes are absolutely delicious!
-Be sure your donuts are fully cooled, or the heat will melt the powdered sugar.
+Be sure your donuts are thoroughly cooled, or the heat will melt the powdered sugar.
 My homemade Gluten Free Pumpkin Donuts also taste great in powdered sugar!

 Air Fryer Directions: